 Those who can speak on a variety of subjects are fun and invigorating to be around.
-Be one of these people.
-Transparency is heart-warming, making you easy to get to know and accessible.
-Can you get close to someone you don’t know?
+Be one of those people.
+Transparency is heart-warming, which makes you easy to get to know and conveys accessibility.
+You can’t get close to someone you don’t know.

-Share, not only what you’ve learned academically and your accomplishments, but also what you’ve learned from the school of hard knocks.
+Share, not only what you’ve learned academically in terms of your accomplishments, but also what you’ve learned from the school of hard knocks.
 Everybody likes a well-rounded and authentic person.
 Be real about your experiences, and the lessons life’s trials have instilled in you.

 Talk openly and candidly about your life.
-Share how you’ve come through hard times, and survived.
-Narrate how you’ve navigated the world, showing interest in the experiences of others.
+Share how you’ve come through hard times and survived.
+Narrate how you’ve navigated the world, and show interest in the experiences of others.
 The conversation should be the perfect mix of give and take.
 Any hint of pride or ego upon first meeting someone is a turn off.
 Sharing your accomplishments is great, just do so without arrogance.
 Humility is endearing and draws people to us.

 You only have one chance to make a first impression.
 Make it count by following these fives steps to ensure success.
 Pay close attention to your appearance and style, be cognizant of your body language and posture, make eye contact and focus on listening, while speaking slowly, confidently, and with purpose.